 V. Watch Breaking the Poverty Trap (8 min.)

-Share with students that we will now learn about the Millennium Villages Project, established to support the Millennium Development Goals.
-Ask students not to take notes, but to watch, listen, and absorb the information and images from the film.
+Share with students that we will now watch the film Breaking the Poverty Trap to learn more about the Millennium Villages Project and the Millennium Development Goals.
 Ask them to identify goals that the MVP team had set for the project.

 VI.
 Film Discussion (10 min.)